CLOSED CHURCHES WITHIN THE

 Chapel declined to merge into East Waterford; on 12/3/2000, Honey Grove voted

-to merge into East Waterford; and on January 8, 2001, Wesley Chapel reconsider
+to merge into East Waterford; and on January 8, 2001, Wesley Chapel reconsider and voted to join the East Waterford-Honey Grove

-structure elsewhere.
-While the small
+a new structure elsewhere.
+While the

-Cross Keys congregation declined to join the merger to form Faith UMC, on
+small Cross Keys congregation declined to join the merger to form Faith UMC, on

 11/4/2002 they held a church conference and voted to discontinue as of